Program details

 Industry requirements

-Candidates may be asked to provide evidence of the following for work placement (requirements vary according to host employer policies):
+Candidates may be asked to provide evidence of the following for work placement (all evidence must be current at the time of placement) (requirements vary according to host employer policies) and may be at the student’s cost unless advised otherwise:

 Prior experience